spinnylights/caecilians/README.md

 [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 and
 [Ruby](https://www.ruby-lang.org/en/documentation/installation/).
-Even if you already have it installed, make sure to get the latest version (2.5.3) if yours is older.
+Even if you already have Ruby installed, make sure to get the latest version if yours is older.
 You'll also need to know how to access the command line on your operating system and be proficient in its basic usage, like entering commands and navigating the filesystem.
 In Windows, Powershell is probably the